Debug Inspector

 Main event stream

-Multi-Subject Rules | This is the final stage in the data loading process.
+Multi-Subject Rules This is the final stage in the data loading process.
 The final result should match the values seen in your solution.
-If you find values here don't match what you see in your solution, you can investigate other rooms in the studio experience.
-Several default validation rules are applied, even if no multi-subject rules are created.
-If your tenant doesn't have any multi-subject rules defined, you can still view multi-subject validation rules in this stage.
-If you know something has changed, you can:
+If you find values here don't match what you see in your solution, you can investigate other rooms in Studio.
+For more information, see Data Validation.

 Auxiliary event stream